Getting error code 229 on your Lennox® furnace?

 Estimated Repair Cost for Furnace Error Code 229

-A blocked vent or a draft can also create the error, so your Church Services professional will look at other parts of your furnace first.
+A blocked vent or a draft can also trigger the error, so your Church Services professional will check other parts of your furnace first.

-When you need to have your furnace fixed, reach out to the Experts at Church Services to figure out the fault code and take care of the issue.
+When you need to have your furnace repaired, reach out to the Experts at Church Services to figure out the fault code and take care of the issue.